-The criteria surrounding what will constitute an "innovative company" permitted to adopt a WVR structure provide for a high degree of subjective judgment to be exercised by the Exchange - simply put, the Exchange will be in a position to decide which companies it will allow to list with a WVR structure.
-Significant uncertainties still exist around some of the details of the new WVR rules, including the position of WVR shares held in corporate entities or other vehicles; it is expected these will be clarified through the consultation process.
+The criteria surrounding what will constitute an "innovative company" permitted to adopt a WVR structure require the Exchange to exercise a high degree of subjective judgment.
+Simply put, the Exchange will be in a position to decide which companies it will allow to list with a WVR structure.
+The new Rules do not currently permit WVR shares to be held in corporate entities or other vehicles; this is expected to be addressed through a subsequent additional consultation process.
 It is likely that there will be some ongoing tensions between the desire of the Exchange for WVR shares to impose restrictions on the WVR structure and the desire for founders to have a real, substantive WVR structure similar to that adopted by many U.S.-listed companies.